numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-   however, because these counts appear to be stable, while the "overall" counts listed at the top of the page ("We've found ___ code results") are highly variable even for a single search -- simply reloading the page can cause them to vary by a factor of 2 (!!).
+   however, because these counts appear to be stable, while the "overall" counts listed at the top of the page ("We've found ___ code results") are highly variable even for a single search -- simply reloading the page can cause this number to vary by a factor of 2 (!!).
 (They do seem to settle down if one reloads the page repeatedly, but nonetheless this is spooky enough that it seemed better to avoid these numbers.)